 Bruchim haBa’im l’Ivrit b’Northeastern

-Modern Hebrew, uniquely, revives one of the world’s ancient languages (until recently considered part of any classical curriculum), the language of the Hebrew Bible and other foundational texts.
-Modern Hebrew is the spoken language in the State of Israel, useful for anyone whose work or education takes them to Israel, with its institutions on the frontiers of science and medicine, significant business start-ups, and environmental and agricultural innovations.
-Understanding Hebrew will enhance the experience of visiting the great sites of Jerusalem, archaeological digs, or the nightclubs of Tel Aviv, whether you are there to study, discover one of the most diverse countries in the world, or explore your roots.
-The study of modern Hebrew opens up Israeli culture and relationships with its people and is a gateway to ancient and modern literature.
+Modern Hebrew is the language spoken in the State of Israel.
+It is useful for anyone whose work or education takes them to Israel, with its institutions on the frontiers of science and medicine, significant business start-ups, and environmental and agricultural innovations.
+Speaking Hebrew will enhance your experience while visiting Israel, whether you are there to study, discover one of the most diverse countries in the world, interact with its people, or explore your roots.
+The study of modern Hebrew provides you with insights into Israeli culture and is a gateway to ancient and modern literature.

 Why Study Hebrew

-Hebrew is the common language among Jews around the world.
-Access to Hebrew gains you access to Jewish liturgy and to Jewish communities globally, whatever the vernacular language.
+Hebrew is the common language among Jewish people throughout the world.
+Speaking Hebrew gains you access to Jewish liturgy and to Jewish communities globally, whatever the vernacular language.

-Northeastern offers a vigorous Hebrew program which will enable you to gain competency in understanding and speaking the language.
-The Hebrew curriculum incorporates technology, literature, music and film, to allow you to fully prepare for academic pursuits or communicate with native speakers; you will be well prepared for Northeastern Dialogues to Israel, for studying abroad in one of Israel’s university programs, or to go on a Coop placement with an Israeli company.
+The Hebrew program at Northeastern will provide you with the opportunity to develop your linguistic skills as well as your understanding of Israeli culture.
+The curriculum incorporates technology, literature, music, and film; it prepares you for Northeastern Dialogues to Israel, for studying abroad in one of Israel’s university programs, or to participate in a co-op with an Israeli company.

 You can fulfill your Northeastern University language requirement by studying Hebrew.
 Hebrew also fulfills credit requirements for a minor in Jewish Studies.